BeepBo0p/kaffeDB_github/README.md

 This should bring you to a similar menu or prompt you for text input, depending on which sub-menu you enter.
 When presented with query results you should be able to look at the table until a keyboard-interrupt is provided.
 In the integrated VS Code terminal enter `Ctrl + C` (on windows) to return to main menu

-## See L2 project documentation pdf for proper documentation